Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Can feel slick if you slouch
+• Surface can feel slippery when you slouch

 Ellison Leather Sofa